rodneysdf/gpt4-pdf-chatbot-langchain/TPM.md

 ## Develop locally

-To develop locally and have Google signin redirect back to your local app, change this line in `_app.tsx' to true as in:
+To develop locally and have Google signin redirect back to your local app, redirects are diffents.
+These are detected base on if you are running on localhost.

-`const isLocalhost : Boolean = false;`
+### Run the lambda locally
+`amplify mock function tpmchatgptdfd0678a -v --event 'src/test/event-multi.json'  --timeout 30`
+## Build like `amplify publish`.
+`npm run build`
+## Quickly build the lamda
+`tsc -p tsconfig` in dir ./amplify/backend/function/tpmchatgptdfd0678a/src

+# Publishing
+- `amplify push` - push just the backend

+- `amplify push function` -push just the functions
+- `amplify publish` - push both the backend and frontend (React U to amplify hosting)

 ## In Progress